nozzato/nshare/documents/website_clip_policy.md

 ## All websites

-- The browser window must be fullscreen
+- The browser must be in private mode
-- Password manager must be disabled

 ## Your website

-- You must use your domain name instead of localhost
+- You must use your registered domain name instead of localhost

 ## Other websites